MicrochipTech/WINC3400-known-issues/README.md

               </ul>
           </td>
           <td>FW Version 1.4.4</td>
-          <td> The release zip [WINC3400_FIRMWARE_UPDATE_PROJECT.7z] (https://github.com/MicrochipTech/WINC-Releases/blob/master/WINC3400/1_4_4/WINC3400_FIRMWARE_UPDATE_PROJECT.7z) is updated with script "update_pll_table.bat" which will handle the extraction of XO offset from efuse, and ensure the value is used correctly during image creation.
+          <td> The release zip [WINC1500 FIRMWARE UPDATE PROJECT](https://github.com/MicrochipTech/WINC-Releases/blob/master/WINC1500/19_7_7/WINC1500_FIRMWARE_UPDATE_PROJECT.7z) is updated with script "update_pll_table.bat" which will handle the extraction of XO offset from efuse, and ensure the value is used correctly during image creation.
           </td>
     </tr>
   </tbody>